britecharts/britecharts/_TUTORIALS.md

 To install Britecharts in your project you can to install it using different approaches:
 * Using the Node Package Manager (NPM) or Yarn
 * Using the CDN links
-* Cloning the project via Github
-* Downloading the Project from Github
+* Building the Source Code

 ### Install with NPM
 The recommended way of installing Britecharts is to use NPM or Yarn: